Stefan-Schroder/Tetris/README.md

 ### Controls ###
--left and right arrow keys control normal horizontal movement -up arrow rotates the current block clockwise
+* Left and Right arrow keys control normal horizontal movement
+* Up arrow rotates the current block clockwise
--down arrow moves the current block down at twice the speed -A yeets to the left
+* Down arrow moves the current block down at twice the speed
+* A yeets to the left
--D yeets to the right
+* D yeets to the right
--S yeets to the floor
+* S yeets to the floor
-*there is no saving of scores

 ## Credits ##
 * Sounds: